Build Introduction

 - There is sometimes a lockout cooldown on how often you can place puddles, but this is not on a reliable timer.

-- Splashes always Overpower, but they may not Critically Strike if they land outside an active puddle.
+- Splash Projectiles always Overpower, but they may not Critically Strike if they land outside an active puddle.

 - Splash Projectile volume is not improved by Chance to Cast Pulverize Twice.